scijava/parsington/README.md

 licensed in a restrictive way.
 Just a simple infix parser: a nice shunting yard implementation, or maybe some lovely recursive descent.
 Something on GitHub, with no dependencies, available on Maven Central.
 But surprisingly, there was only tumbleweed.
-So SJEP was born, and all our problems are now over!
+So Parsington was born, and all our problems are now over!

 ## Usage